 Stock or equity mutual funds have the most assets under management globally.
 They can be actively managed or passively managed.
 A passive fund is designed to track a particular index through a buy-and-hold strategy whereas an actively managed fund is comprised of equity securities selected by the portfolio manager seeking outperformance.
 The fees on actively managed funds are higher than on passive funds and tend to be traded more actively.
 This more active trading has a tax implications results in higher taxes relative to an index fund.

-Hybrid/balanced fund invest in both equities and bonds.
+Hybrid/balanced funds invest in both equities and bonds.
 These funds are gaining in popularity as lifecycle funds which target a particular retirement date become more sought after.
 A lifecycle fund tilts the mix of equities and bonds as the time to retirement decreases.

 Other Pooled Investments

-In addition to mutual funds, other pooled investments like Exchange Traded Funds (ETFs), separately managed accounts (SMAs), hedge funds, buyout funds and venture capital funds are available to investors.
+In addition to mutual funds, other pooled investments like Exchange-Traded Funds (ETFs), separately managed accounts (SMAs), hedge funds, buyout funds, and venture capital funds are available to investors.

 ETFs track a basket of securities decided upon by the sponsor.
 The sponsor interacts with institutional investors who deposit the securities basket with the sponsor and in return receive creation units in the ETF.
 These units can then be sold to the public by the institutional investor.
 The institutional investor can also return their units to the plan sponsor in exchange for the securities basket.
 This creation and redemption mechanism helps to ensure the units in the ETF are priced close to the NAV.